 Knowing the airtightness of buildings helps us forecast energy usage and calculate ventilation needs to ensure compliance with the codes in ASHRAE 62.1 and 62.2.
 We also recommend using test smoke and/or an infrared thermal imager to locate the otherwise invisible drafts and infiltration points that can create problems in buildings.

 Installed just after plaster, this system allows you to pass the blower door test before installing interior trim.
-Typical installations take just a day or two and work can resume as soon as they are done since there is no off-gassing or chemical reactions.
+Typical installations take 1-2 days and work can resume as soon as they are done since there is no off-gassing or chemical reactions.
 With the air sealing out of the equation, the entire spectrum of insulation products are on the table including all fiberglass batt installs.
 This allows us to help you find the best mix of products to fit your financial and performance goals.

 We have partnered with New England Air Barrier, LLC to afford our clients a seamless way to pass the blower door test early in the project.
 We know you are under pressure to deliver your house and New England Air Barrier, LLC has been delivering results to our clients, saving them time, money, and worry over the uncertainty of the blower door test.
 Check them out at neairbarrier.com.